vadimrad/Algorithm-challenges/README.md

 # Algorithm challenges repository
-Repository with solved different types of algorithmic challenges
+Repository with different types of algorithmic challenges which was solved during study time.